nbeaver/why-linux-is-better/README.rst

 including keystrokes, mouse clicks, and graphics.
 Thus, the API can be used to restrict what programs can do. [#wine_dlls]_

-This is not a theoretical problem;
+This is not a theoretical problem.
-by conforming to Intel's High-bandwidth Digital Content Protection, Windows prevents implementing applications similar to Flip3D.
+Because of Intel's High-bandwidth Digital Content Protection, Windows applications cannot use the graphics card to manipulate windows the way Flip3D does.

 https://stackoverflow.com/questions/3848558/what-is-the-api-to-create-applications-like-flip3d

+Sometimes it isn't the API, either;
-To give another example of limited user control over the Windows desktop, on Windows 8 it is impossible to disable the dwm window compositor.
+on Windows 8 it is impossible to disable the dwm window compositor.

     In Windows Vista and Windows 7, desktop composition is disabled in a number of